bootchk/solabile/myShows.md

 It doesn't stick.
 Sometimes the striker completely misses.
-Other times the arm hits the chime, and bounces off with no sound.
+Other times the arm hits the chime (as pictured), and bounces off with no sound.
 Only occasionally does the striker hit the chime just right.

 I donated this work to the gallery, and a patron was kind enough to buy it to contribute to the gallery.